-- Practical guides to ensure uniform application of the current procurement rules Realisation deadline: the representatives of the DG GROW and DG REGIO have been informed on sending updated guidelines (having regard to the new Act) a.s.a.p.
-Responsible authority: Prime Minister's Office (collectively: PMO) - Summaries providing detailed guidelines, regular updating of the guidance documents
+Practical guides to ensure uniform application of the current procurement rules Deadline: the representatives of the DG GROW and DG REGIO have been informed on sending updated guidelines (having regard to the new Act) a.s.a.p.

+• Summaries providing detailed guidelines, regular updating of the guidance documents

-Realisation deadline: first deadline: 1 Jun 2015.
+Deadline: first deadline: 1 Jun 2015.
 Agreed with the representatives of DG GROW and DG REGIO on sending the documents after short finalization period (a.s.a.p.).